Skip to content

 Why these six (and only these)

-The set covers the patterns most contracts need at the source level without adding any compiler complexity:
+The set covers the patterns most contracts need at the source level without adding compiler complexity:

-• Ownable, Pausable, ReentrancyGuard — the "Solidity ergonomics starter pack."
-Pure patterns, copy and paste.
+• Ownable, Pausable, ReentrancyGuard — pure source-level patterns, copy-and-paste.

-• Multisig — exercise the PQC verify_sig builtin for signer attestation flows.
+• Multisig — exercises the PQC verify_sig builtin for signer attestation flows.

-• Timelock — make governance changes auditable and delayable.
+• Timelock — makes governance changes auditable and delayable.

-• CryptoRegistry — the chain-level mapping that the multisig and client SDKs need to agree on.
+• CryptoRegistry — the chain-level mapping that the multisig and client SDKs must agree on.

-Anything more complex (oracles, AMMs, NFTs) is left to user code.
+More complex contracts (oracles, AMMs, NFTs) are left to user code.